staticsafe/Asinine-Tech-Posts/2011-10-31-how-to-secure-a-ssh-server.markdown

-  1. First and foremost, make sure you have a strong password for your user accounts.
+  1. Make sure you have a strong password for your user accounts.

-  2. Change port number to a number >1024.

-    <code> Port 990 </code>

-  3. Install bruteforce protection software like [fail2ban](http://www.fail2ban.org/wiki/index.php/Main_Page)/[denyhosts](http://denyhosts.sourceforge.net/)/[sshguard](http://www.sshguard.net/).
+  2. Install bruteforce protection software like [fail2ban](http://www.fail2ban.org/wiki/index.php/Main_Page)/[denyhosts](http://denyhosts.sourceforge.net/)/[sshguard](http://www.sshguard.net/).
 I use fail2ban on my servers, the default config is mostly sane, you may want to increase the bantime for SSH though.
 All of these softwares watch /var/log/auth.log so make sure your logging daemon is working properly.

 **Note: You can still use key-based authentication at the same time if you want to.**